wesbos/eslint-config-wesbos/bundle-work.md

 I'd love to offer:

-1. JavaSCript DOM
+1. Plain ol JavaSCript + Node.js
-2. JavaSCript Node
+2. 1, but in TypeScript
+3. React in JavaSCript
+4. 3, but in TypeScript
+5. This will open it up for other frameworks like Svelte and custom elements

 Investigate if we can bundle parts of this config so we don't need all the peer deps.